nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/experience/2014-04-software-engineer-and-project-lead.md

   - label : "Started on"
     info : "April 2014"
   - label : "Duration"
-    info : "1.25 years"
+    info : "1 year 3 months"
 ---

 ## Description

-Led initiatives and teams for the French national electricity project Linky (~100 people) aiming to replace the standard electricity meters by ones interrogated and operated remotely.
-It was a strategic project for ERDF.
+Led initiatives for the French national electricity project Linky (~100 people).
+This countrywide project aimed to replace all the standard electricity meters with remotely operated ones.

 **Achievements**
 - • Analysed and implemented new features in various areas of the product.